 It is quite likely that your surgeon will recommend lymphatic massage (MLD) after your treatment.
 This is to ensure you get the best possible results and to accelerate the healing process.
 (Who wants to wait to show off their new bod)!

-MLD helps by reducing swelling and inflammation after your procedure.
-This is a completely normal part of the recovery process, however if left untreated, there is a chance that the soft swelling can become hard, lumpy fibrotic tissue that may become permanent.
+Swelling and inflammation are a completely normal part of the recovery process, however if left untreated, there is a chance that the “good/soft” swelling can become hard, lumpy fibrotic tissue that may become permanent.

 Every case is individual, but for ideal results you should plan on a series of 6-12 treatments.
 We recommend booking your appointments prior to your procedure to ensure that Lindsay can fit you into her schedule in a timely manner.